rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ```

 #### :material-docker: **5.3.3 DockerFile-Plugins**
-This is the DockerFile used to build the customized docker image.
+This is the DockerFile used to build the customized Docker image.

 1. Create the file and access it with an editor:
 ```bash